Spooky Chic Halloween Kitchen Decor

 Ready for some Halloween kitchen decor ideas?
 Good!
 You’ve come to the right place.
 I have a new display to share along with an assortment of other haunting ideas.

 So, I have this little collection of ghost tealight holders that I’ve been gathering over the past few years.
 (They are handmade and sold by Mollie Jenkins Pottery.
 She sells them once a year (usually in early August).
 You might remember that last year I created a Halloween mantel using them.
-(You can check that out HERE if you missed it.)
+It was such a fun display!

 kitchen butlers pantry decorated for halloween.